 “When you play the game of thrones, you either win or you die” – Cersei Lannister

 The character roster both expands and contracts with every season.
 Character death is one of the key ways that the show keeps the viewers on the edge of their seats.
 Just when you think a character is vital to the story, you lose them.
 Here’s a warning for all the newcomers to this show, don’t get too attached to anyone because any character can die a gruesome death – Valar Morghulis, “all men must die.”
 The show doesn’t pull any punches; it takes it’s tagline a bit too seriously.
-This show is not for the faint of heart; it’s bloody and there’s also a ton of nudity.
+Also, this show is not for the faint of heart; it’s bloody and has a ton of nudity.

 According to Entertainment Weekly, the estimated budget for one season of Game of Thrones is $60 million .The main headquarters for the production is at the Paint Hall studios in Belfast, Northern Ireland, where most of the interior sets are located (such as the Red Keep sets, the Iron Throne, and the Great Sept of Baelor.
 The majority of on-location shooting also occurs in Northern Ireland – such as Castle Black, which was built as a fully realized set in an abandoned quarry a few minutes’ drive north of Belfast.
 Several exotic locations – particularly those outside of the Seven Kingdoms – are filmed in more diverse locales in other countries including Spain, Morocco, Croatia, and Iceland .